Cube Entertainment discography

-Cube Entertainment Inc. (Korean: 큐브엔터테인먼트) is a South Korean entertainment company currently manages several artists, namely Jo Kwon, BTOB, CLC, Pentagon, Yoo Seon-ho, (G)I-dle, and Lightsum.
+Cube Entertainment Inc. (Korean: 큐브엔터테인먼트) is a South Korean entertainment company currently manages several artists, namely Jo Kwon, Pentagon, Yoo Seon-ho, and Lightsum.
 It also manages several entertainers, including Lee Hwi-jae and Heo Kyung-hwan.
-It was formerly home to K-pop artists such as 4Minute, Beast, G.NA, Roh Ji-hoon, A Train To Autumn, Lai Kuan-lin and Jang Hyun-seung.
+It was formerly home to K-pop artists such as 4Minute, Beast, G.NA, Roh Ji-hoon, A Train To Autumn, Lai Kuan-lin, Jang Hyun-seung, CLC, I-dle and BtoB.

 As of 2017, most of the label's music is distributed by Kakao M (formerly LOEN Entertainment) through a partnership agreement.

 On November 23, 2018, Cube established joint label 'U-CUBE' with Universal Music Japan as part of a global partnership.

 In 2019, Cube Entertainment chose NetEase Music as its strategic partner as a platform to promote in China.